trentleslie/OmicsOracle/README.md

 OmicsOracle is a Python package that integrates the Gemini API, OpenAI's GPT-4o model, SPOKE knowledge graph (using ArangoDB), and a Gradio interface to create a user-friendly system for querying and analyzing biomedical data.

+## System Requirements

+OmicsOracle has been set up and tested with Python 3.9.18.
+Make sure you have this version or a compatible one installed on your system.

 ## Installation

 To install OmicsOracle, follow these steps: